-Coccidiosis is caused by an infestation of intestinal parasites in your puppy.
-It is among the most common puppy health problems, especially if your puppy has been exposed to an unsanitary and unclean environment.
+Coccidiosis is a parasitic disease that’s caused by an infestation of intestinal parasites in your puppy.
+This secondary infection is among the most common puppy health problems, especially if your puppy has been exposed to an unsanitary and unclean environment.
 Coccidiosis is mainly caused by unclean drinking water that has been contaminated by feces.

-Some dogs with coccidiosis show no symptoms, while others will be lethargic and have irregular stool.
+Some infected dogs with coccidiosis show no symptoms, while others will be lethargic and have irregular stool.
 One of the principal signs of coccidiosis is blood in your puppy’s feces.
-If untreated, coccidiosis can be deadly, so be sure to seek professional help as soon as possible.
+If untreated, coccidiosis in infected animals can be deadly, so be sure to seek professional help as soon as possible.

-Distemper is a highly contagious disease that’s spread either through airborne particles or through the placenta of an infected mother.
-Distemper is a common puppy illness, especially in pups younger than four months.
+Distemper is a highly contagious disease that’s spread either through airborne particles or through the placenta of an infected adult dog.
+Canine distemper is a common puppy illness, especially in pups younger than four months.

 The symptoms of distemper appear in two stages.
 The first stage includes symptoms like fever, nasal and eye discharge, loss of appetite and coughing.
 If the disease continues to progress, dogs will experience the second stage of progression, which includes neurological problems.
 You may see your dog’s head tilt, and your pup might experience seizures or convulsions.

-The good news is that distemper can be prevented through vaccination.
-Be sure to get your furry friend fully vaccinated as soon as possible, and check with your breeder to get a clear idea of which shots your newest family member has received.
+The good news is that canine distemper can be prevented through vaccination.
+If you have an unvaccinated dog, be sure to get your furry friend fully vaccinated as soon as possible, and check with your breeder to get a clear idea of which shots your newest family member has received.